astronomer/docs/astro/configure-idp.md

 17. Click **Create**.
 Your OneLogin integration appears as an entry in **SSO Configuration**.

 18. In **SSO Configuration**, click **Activate**.
 You are redirected to OneLogin to test your configuration.
 After you have successfully authenticated, you are redirected to Astro.

-19. Click **Activate SSO**.
+Then, click **Activate SSO**.

 20. Copy the provided **SSO bypass link** and store it somewhere safe.
 See [Bypass single sign-on](manage-organization.md#bypass-single-sign-on).